Choosing Your Dehydrator

 The premium choice horizontal air flow dehydrator with a host of useful extra features and offering near-silent operation.
 The tempered glass door gives you a view of the food without heat loss, it can be divided to half size with a divider tray for more economical small batch drying.
 The temperature and the 99 hour timer are digitally controlled.
 The Sedona Combo Dehydrator is the latest version offering dual temperature timer control.
 This means you can automatically set a higher temperature for the first few hours of drying, which is the preferred method mentioned above to avoid any food safety issues.
 These have recently been supplemented by two more compact Sedona Express models for those who have a bit less space available for a dehydrator.

-If you want any more information on the pros and cons of the different choices, you will probably find it in the Dehydrator FAQs section.
-Remember you can also just call us on 01904 757070 to discuss your requirements.
+If you want any more information on the pros and cons of the different choices, you will probably find it in the Dehydrator FAQs page.
+Remember you can call us in normal office hours on 01904 757070 to discuss your requirements.